Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Introduction

+Note that {\em some} structure on the policy can be enforced through regularization; however, this approach merely \emph{promotes} structural constraints and does not address problems considered here, as constraints are prescribed as a hard requirement for feasibility of the solution (\eg, see \cite{park2020structured} for an approach pertaining to promoting sparsity for \ac{slqr} problem).
+Here, we aim to utilize the second order information of the cost function to improve the convergence rate, and at the same time, provide a general approach that can address \emph{other} linear constraints from a unifying perspective; in essence, the proposed approach can be adopted for problems such as~\ac{slqr} and \ac{olqr}, well-recognizing their inherent computational complexity~\cite{syrmos1997static,blondel1997np}.

-By ignoring the geometry of the problem, one may aim to optimize for the \emph{linearly} constrained \ac{lqr} cost by directly utilizing first or second order methods.
-Since the domain is non-convex, this might be possible-- depending on the problem scenario,--by incorporating an Armijo-type backtracking line-search or requiring that the initial condition be close to the local optima.
-Here, we preclude from incorporating any line-search in order to systematically exploit the geometry inherent in the \ac{lqr} cost.
-This inherent geometry will be precisely captured by the Riemannian metric defined later in \S\ref{sec:results} (see \Cref{lem:tensor}).
-Incorporating any back-tracking technique is then considered as an immediate extension to our setup.
-Furthermore, by adopting a geometric perspective in designing direct policy optimization, we aim to pave the road for future consideration of interesting system theoretic criteria that result in \emph{nonlinear} constraints directly on the feedback policy; handling such constraints can significantly benefit from the intrinsic geometry of the problem as investigated in this work (see \S\ref{sec:conclusion} for an example).
+By ignoring the geometry of the problem, one may aim to optimize the \emph{linearly} constrained \ac{lqr} cost by directly utilizing first or second order methods.
+Since the domain is non-convex, this might still be possible{--depending on the problem scenario--}by incorporating an Armijo-type backtracking line-search or requiring that the initial guess be close to the local optima.
+Here, we preclude from incorporating a line-search in order to systematically exploit the geometry inherent in the \ac{lqr} cost. {This inherent geometry will be precisely captured by the Riemannian metric defined subsequently in \S\ref{sec:results} (see \Cref{lem:tensor}).} Incorporating a back-tracking technique is then an immediate extension of our setup.
+Furthermore, by adopting a geometric perspective in designing direct policy optimization, we aim to also pave the way for future works on including relevant system theoretic criteria that lead to \emph{nonlinear} constraints on the feedback policy; handling such constraints can significantly benefit from the intrinsic geometry of the problem as investigated in this work (see \S\ref{sec:conclusion} for an example).